top of page

 Publications

-Click the paper titles below to view the key publications to which members of the Brown Group have contributed.
+Click the journal covers or paper titles below to view the key publications to which members of the Personalised Treatments in MS group have contributed.

 Bexarotene leads to durable improvements in visual evoked potential latency: A follow-up study of the Cambridge Centre for Myelin Repair One trial